 It happens.
 You have guests over for dinner or host a small party, and—oops!—someone spills red wine on your carpet.
-Red wine stains on clothing can be tricky to get out, but red wine stains on carpet are much worse to deal with.
-To fully remove these tough stains, you'll need to make a baking soda paste.
-If your party is still in full swing, take the time to quietly blot—don't rub—as much of the red wine as you can right away using clean paper towels.
+Red wine stains on clothing can be tricky to get out, but red wine stains on the carpet are much worse to deal with.
+To fully remove these tough stains, make a baking soda paste.
+If your party is still in full swing, take the time to quietly blot—do not rub—as much of the red wine as you can right away using clean paper towels.
 Then, when the last guest leaves, tackle the stain using these steps.
-Don't wait until tomorrow.
+You can afford to wait a couple of hours, but do not wait until the next day.
 Time is your enemy where tough stains are concerned.

 How to Remove Red Wine Stains From Carpet

-- Add a little water to the stained area.
-Pour a small amount of water onto the red wine stain on the carpet and continue blotting.
-The water dilutes the red wine, which makes it easier blot up.
-Don't pour too much water at a time and switch out the blotting cloth for a dry one as you work.
+Pour a small amount of cool water onto the red wine stain on the carpet and continue blotting.
+The water dilutes the red wine, which makes it easier to blot up.
+Do not pour too much water at a time and switch out the blotting cloth for a dry one as you work.
 Continue blotting until no more stain can be removed using this method.

-- Make a baking soda paste.
-Mix a paste with a 3 to 1 ratio of baking soda to water.
+Mix a paste with a 3-to-1 ratio of baking soda to water.
 Apply the paste directly to the carpet stain and wait for it to dry completely before vacuuming up the dried paste.